FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

   ![LoginMockup](./docs/UIMockups/login_mockup.png)
   - **Acceptance tests**.
     - Scenario: I try to login corectly
+      - Given I enter in to the login page
       - When I try to login with the correct email and password
-      - Then then system will grant access to my account
+      - Then the system will grant access to my account
     - Scenario: I try to login incorrectly
+      - Given I enter in to the login page
       - When I try to login with the wrong email or password
       - Then the system will notify me with an error message
     - Scenario: I leave the login field empty
+      - Given I enter in to the login page
       - When I leave the fields empty and try to login
       - Then the system will notify me with an error message
   - **Value and effort**.